-13. Use the Internet, public library, or your program's professional library to obtain the name, address, and phone number of your state's agency that regulates child care centers and homes.
+- 13. Use the Internet, public library, or your program's professional library to obtain the name, address, and phone number of your state's agency that regulates child care centers and homes.
 These regulations are available electronically at the website of the National Resource Center for Health and Safety in Child Care (http://nrckids.org/STATES/states.htm).
 Make a copy of the section(s) that describes qualification requirements for personnel (teachers, directors, and assistants).
-If your state does not regulate family child care homes, review the accreditation standards of the National Association for Family Child Care.
-Describe two important requirements related to your job responsibilities.

-- 14. Review the websites of two or three national early childhood associations (one with a local affiliate) to obtain information about membership, their resources, and how to order (if necessary, use the public library for Internet access).
+Describe two important requirements related to your job responsibilities. - 14.
+Review the websites of two or three national early childhood associations (one with a local affiliate) to obtain information about membership, their resources, and how to order (if necessary, use the public library for Internet access).
 Download at least two resources from the Internet that will enhance your work. - 15.
-Obtain four pamphlet(s) or articles (may be downloaded from the Internet) designed to help parents understand how young children develop and learn.

-Articles must help parents understand development and learning of children aged from birth to 5 years old.
-At least one article must relate to guidance.

-- 16. Locate an observation tool to use in recording information about children's behavior.
+Obtain four pamphlet(s) or articles (may be downloaded from the Internet) designed to help parents understand how young children develop and learn. - Articles must help parents understand how babies and toddlers (birth to age 3) develop and learn.
+At least one article must relate to brain development. - 16.
+Locate an observation tool to use in recording information about children's behavior.
 One copy should be blank; the other one should be filled out as a sample of your observation of an individual child.
 (The child's name should not be included.) - 17.
 Obtain contact information for at least two agencies in the community that provide resources and services for children with disabilities (in most communities, the local school district provides these services).